nutsdb/nutsdb/README.md

 ```
 ##### ZPeekMax

-Returns up to count members with the highest scores in the sorted set stored at key.
+Returns the member with the highest score in the sorted set stored at bucket.

 ```go
 if err := db.View(